 Ellen and Burke depart for LV-426 with a platoon of Colonial Space Marines led by Lt.
 Gorman (William Hope).
 The soldiers include the braggart Pvt.
 Hudson (Bill Paxton), quiet Cpl.
 Hicks (Michael Biehn), gung-ho Pvt.
 Vasquez (Jenette Goldstein) and tough sergeant Apone (Al Matthews).
 Ripley is upset to learn that an additional crewmember Bishop (Lance Henrickson) is an android; she has a hatred of androids owing to her previous experience on the Nostromo.

 No sooner do the Marines land than the mission goes awry.
 The colony has been wiped out save for little Rebecca “Newt” Jorden (Carrie Henn), found hiding in a tiny space.
 The insect monsters immediately wreck the platoon’s landing craft, and confused orders from Gorman result in a massacre.
-Retreating to the colony’s lab, the soldiers prepare to wage a near-hopeless last stand against the alien horde.
+Retreating to the colony’s lab, the survivors prepare for a near-hopeless last stand against the alien horde.
 That’s when Ripley discovers that Burke has been lying all along.
 As was suggested in the first movie, the corporation wants to retrieve alien specimens to breed as a weapon.
 Burke tries to trap Newt and Ellen as live incubators for monster eggs.
 In an escalating series of battles, Ellen and the surviving Marines confront the alien creatures — and then the Alien Queen herself.